yonghongliu02/Virus-virus-interaction/README.md

 A description of each file and folder is provided below:

-Code: Contains the statistical models and cross-validation code.
+Code: Contains the statistical models, cross-validation code and simulations.

 Figure: Includes the code for generating the plots.